pgeu/pgeu-system/docs/confreg/configuring.md

 Attendees before waitlist
 : Number of confirmed attendees before the [waitlist](waitlist) is activated.
-This should be below the venue maximum *with some margin*, as the number of attendees can "jump" with either bulk registrations or parallel registration processes by multiple users.
+This should be below the venue maximum *with some margin*, as the number of attendees can "jump" with either multi-registrations or parallel registration processes by multiple users.

 Autocancel invoices